cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh -e my-env -d my-dep manifest` (Alias: `man`)

     Prints deployment manifest to `stdout`.
+In case a deployment failed, it will print the manifest of the last succesful deploy.

     ```shell
     bosh -e vbox -d cf man > /tmp/manifest.yml